narf9995/Mausritter/Game Jam/pregens.md

 - B9931, 7B524, A9B13, 99765, 38B56

 ### The answer
 The issue is magnified by the number of characters resulting in issues with space & readability.
 This matters less when you have 5 mice, but what about 100 or 1,000?
 Or even 1,000,000?

 That might sound insane for a fantasy game, but some sci-fi games that involve intergalactic travel such as *Traveler* regularly generate entire galaxies.
-The hexadecimal idea was actually taken from *Cepheus Engine*, a modern *Traveler* clone, which does it for entire planets, systems, & galaxies too.
+The hexadecimal idea was actually taken from *Cepheus Engine*, a modern *Traveler* clone, which also does it for entire planets & galaxies.

 Just 10 mice on 10 planets is already 100 mice.
 Multiply that by the number of galaxies & things start to get crazy... or maybe your GM just wants to run *Tomb of Horrors*, but with mice.
-Either way, this is a solution to problem you probably didn't have, but I hope it's still useful in your game.
+Either way, this is a solution to problem you probably didn't have, but hopefully it's still useful in your game.

 ## 100 Mice
 To make reading this worth your time, here's 100 fresh mice in QMI format made with Troll as outlined above:

 - BB913, 4BB35, 9B862, 3C911, 7AA12
 - B8B21, 45B12, 97B33, C9464, 6A942